Here’s the deal. The Bible teaches that there’s only one race—the human race—but various groups of people can look very different. How does that work?

 In very dark-skinned people groups, individuals carry AABB genes and only produce dark-skinned offspring.
 In very light-skinned people groups, individuals carry aabb genes and only produce light-skinned offspring.

 If a male and female from each group mate and produce a child, the combination of their AABB and aabb genes would give rise to a child who carries the AaBb genes for melanin and would be “middle brown” in skin shade.
-Now, if two people carrying the AaBb genes got married and reproduced, their children could have a wide rage of skin colors.
-(Watch the video above for more details.)
+Now, if two people carrying the AaBb genes got married and reproduced, their children could have a wide range of skin colors.

 If Adam and Eve were both middle brown (AaBb), they would have produced children with a wide range of tones.
 Suddenly, all of us being one race doesn’t seem so complicated.